SiLab-Bonn/tjmonopix-daq/README.md

 # tjmonopix-daq
 TJ-MonoPix DAQ

+## Important information -  we need to generate a new bitstream with the changes in the firmware (data order - serializer count) before doing the first test

 ## TODO - PENDING LIST
 1) Default configuration is not sent to the chip.
 Only the registers we want to change and define at test_Sim.py are sent.
 The rest are 0.
 	```bash